module specification

 Module summary

-This module aims to introduce students to applications of cryptography in the 21st century connected, digital world.
-Its content and delivery is closely connected to CS7064 Information Security that students will also be studying at the same time.
+This module aims to introduce you to applications of cryptography in the 21st century connected, digital world.
+Its content and delivery are linked to CS7064 Information Security you will be studying at the same time or will have previously studied.
 This companion module, taken by students on other pathways, contains a section of c4 weeks that describes key aspects of modern cryptography (focussed on asymmetric/public key algorithms).
-In these weeks the students taking MA7011 will encounter key concepts and definitions and the broad structure of algorithms in CS7064 but will study them in more depth and with a stronger mathematical underpinning in the corresponding sessions that form part of this module.
-This approach has the advantage of allowing consolidation of knowledge across two sessions in a single week for key topics of the syllabus allowing sufficient time for students to explore techniques in a lab session using MAPLE and other software.
+In these weeks you will encounter key concepts and definitions and the broad structure of algorithms in CS7064 but will study them in more depth and with a stronger mathematical underpinning in the corresponding sessions that form part of this module.
+This approach will allow you to consolidate your knowledge across two sessions in a single week for key topics of the syllabus allowing sufficient time for you to explore techniques in a lab session using MAPLE software.

-Beyond these 4 weeks there are two other principal themes for this module:
+Beyond these 4 weeks there are three other principal themes for this module:

-• To give students a historical perspective on the development of cryptography and the way the subject has evolved;
+· To give you a historical perspective on the development of cryptography and the way the subject has evolved; this theme will be developed by visits including to the Museum of Cryptography at Bletchley Park.

-Additionally, the module aims to provide students with the background and familiarity with key concepts to enable them to make an informed selection of a topic for their major project/dissertation.
+Additionally, the module aims to provide you with the background and familiarity with key concepts to enable you to make an informed selection of a topic for your major project/dissertation.
+This will necessarily include the identification of key ethical and social implications in the landscape that cryptography inhabits.

 Syllabus

 History of cryptography and key concepts: block and stream ciphers, symmetric versus asymmetric cryptography.
-Analysis of classical ciphers and their strengths and weaknesses.
+Analysis and cryptanalysis of classical ciphers used in military and other situations and their strengths and weaknesses.
 Use of mathematical software (e.g. MAPLE) to study algorithms used in cryptography via basic programming structures (e.g. FOR, WHILE, IF conditions within small procedures).
+LO1

-Modern applications of symmetric and asymmetric cryptography: public key algorithms studied and analysed will include RSA, Diffie Hellman key exchange protocols, El Gamel algorithm based on discrete logarithms, elliptic curve cryptography.
+Modern applications of symmetric and asymmetric cryptography: public key algorithms studied and analysed will include RSA, Diffie Hellman key exchange protocols, El Gamal algorithm based on discrete logarithms, elliptic curve cryptography.
 Symmetric systems will include the Advanced Encryption Standard.
+As well as studying the algorithms the module will also cover the social context of their development and the ways in which known weaknesses have been addressed.
+The debate (both historic and ongoing) about the limits of personal privacy in the context of securing the safety of society will be explored using current events and historical case studies (e.g. the Edward Snowdon revelations).
+LO2, LO3, LO4

 Current developments and issues in cryptography.
 Topics will be considered from both a technical and a legal/ethical perspective and the list will be informed by future advances but is likely to include some or all of the following: